 - Learning Pd through Instrument Maker (work in progress)

 - GitHub repo

 Distributed under the terms of the GNU Public license version 3.

-Read about the philosophy behind this framework at the Bela.io blog.
+Read about the philosophy behind this framework on the Bela.io blog.

 How does it work?